 b.
 John Lowther of Staffordstown, 2½ miles southeast of Navan in the Parish of Follistown, was an executor of the will of Thomas Bomford and also a trustee of John Bomford’s marriage settlement (14.10).
 He married Anne who died a widow in 1788; he died in 1782 and left an eldest son, George Lowther of Staffordstown in 1764.
 On the death of his father he took over as executor of Thomas Bomford’s will and was involved with the sale of Clounstown, July 1784.
 George was also coupled with his uncle in the trust fund of this deed, and took over Hurdlestown before 1784, probably on his uncle’s death.

-5. The land of Cumberstown, Co Westmeath, the rents from which were used to maintain and educate Thomas Bomford’s daughters, was probably one of the original properties of Andrew Wilson, which were bequeathed to his nephew, Rev William Wilson.
+5. The land of Cumberstown, Co Westmeath, the rents from which were used to maintain and educate Thomas Bomford’s daughters, was probably one of the original properties of Andrew Wilson, which were bequeathed to his nephew, Rev William Wilson and ended up with the Trustees of Wilson's Hospital (1.10.1).
 When William Wilson died c1743 the land passed to his wife Emilia (Eyre).
 In 1746 Emilia married secondly John Rochfort of Clogrenane, Co Carlow.
 Emilia lived until 1770 but this deed only mentions her husband, John Rochfort.
+See 14.8.4.

 John Rochfort was a descendant of the Norman family of de Rochfort who settled in Co Westmeath.
 Their name was given to the small village of Rochfort Bridge.
 This village was formerly called ‘Beggar’s Bridge’ because tradition states that a beggar died here with enough money in his pockets to build the bridge which crosses a small stream at the east end of the village.